Sanyuktaspeaks1/Insights-from-a-real-air-bnb-data-set/README.md

 calendar = pd.read_csv('calendar.csv.gz')
 ```

-# Questions that you might want to address about the given data
+# :white_check_mark: Questions that you might want to address about the given data
 Let`s dive into exciting insights!
 # 1 Want to know the number of available and unavailable rooms
 ```diff